basemhesham/Silicon-Sprint-AUC/docs/MODULE2.md

   Input/Output.
 The physical pins on a macro or chip boundary through which signals enter and leave the design.

 DRC
   Design Rule Check.
-A verification step confirming the physical layout conforms to the foundry's manufacturing constraints, including minimum spacing between adjacent pins.
+Verification that the physical layout conforms to the foundry's manufacturing constraints.

 STA
   Static Timing Analysis.
-A method of verifying circuit timing by exhaustively checking all signal paths against declared constraints without requiring simulation vectors.
+Timing verification performed by exhaustively checking all signal paths against declared constraints without requiring simulation vectors.

 CTS
   Clock Tree Synthesis.
 The physical design step that constructs a balanced clock distribution network to minimise clock skew across all sequential elements.

 SDC
   Synopsys Design Constraints.
-A Tcl-based format specifying timing and clocking constraints consumed by the synthesis and implementation tools.
+A Tcl-based format specifying timing and clocking constraints for implementation and static timing analysis.

 PnR
   Place and Route.
 The physical design stage encompassing standard cell placement and signal wire routing.

 WNS
   Worst Negative Slack.
-The largest magnitude of negative slack across all failing timing paths — the most critical single timing metric.
+The largest magnitude of negative slack across all failing timing paths.

 TNS
   Total Negative Slack.
 The arithmetic sum of all negative slack values across every failing timing path.